kencormack/pistar-lastqso/README.md

       and log Restarts observed since program launch.
 However, when the "-r|--replay" option is used, the last line instead performs a different function.
-It displays a reminder indicating that the program is in "replay mode" (not viewing live traffic)
+It displays a reminder indicating that the program is in "replay mode" (not viewing live traffic).

   -l|--logo
       Disables the animated logo at startup.